sharwell/ha-crestron-home/README.md

 ### Calibration (Milestone 4)

+- See the [Options flow diagram](docs/OPTIONS_FLOW.md) for a visual overview of calibration commit points and exits.

 - Each shade can expose a micro-calibration curve so intermediate positions align visually across different shade models.
 Curves are edited from **Options → Calibrate a shade** and consist of at least two anchors describing how a Home Assistant percentage maps to the controller's 0–65535 raw